massalabs/massa-standards/README.md

 ## Contract utils

+### Deployer

+The [Deployer smart contract](smart-contracts/assembly/contracts/deployer/deployer.ts) automates the deployment of multiple smart contracts in a single operation.
+It retrieves the necessary information (bytecode, constructor arguments, and coins) from the operation datastore, deploys the contracts, and calls their constructor functions if available.

+This utility simplifies the process of deploying and initializing multiple smart contracts in a single transaction and allow to call a constructor function in the deployed contract(s).

+For more details, refer to the [Deployer Documentation](smart-contracts/assembly/contracts/deployer/README.md).

 ### Ownable

 The [Ownable standard implementation](smart-contracts/assembly/contracts/utils/ownership.ts) defines a common set of rules for ownership management of Massa-based contracts.
 It provides basic authorization control functions, simplifying the implementation of user permissions.